GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 @table:active_ssl:results:blending_methods summarizes the best performance achieved by each aggregation strategy.
 In particular, the most efficient value of the #clip-t parameter has been used.
-Unsurprisingly, employing the neural network offers a tangible advantage compared to simply averaging the #doa maps.
+Unsurprisingly, employing the neural network offers a tangible advantage over simply averaging the #doa maps.
 Those results confirm the qualitative observations made above.
 When provided with the ground-truth #doa spectra, #psi-dnn achieves an almost perfect precision.
 However, the recall score slightly lags, with a value of 90.54%.